Medical, Family and Personal Leaves of Absence

 have access to the fitness center and transportation services.
 A student wishing access to the fitness center while on a leave of absence may purchase a pass from UVM Campus Rec.
 Bus passes may be purchased from Green Mountain Transit (GMT) directly.

-- Students returning from a leave of absence should contact the UVMMC IS Service Center (802-847-1414) to have their PRISM passwords reset and their accounts re-enabled.
+- Students returning from a leave of absence should contact the UVMMC IS Service Center (802-847-1414) to have their passwords reset and their accounts re-enabled..

-- Students returning from a leave of six months or longer must complete clinical skills training in the Clinical Simulation Laboratory prior to returning the clerkship rotations.
+- Students returning from a leave of six months or longer must complete clinical skills training in the Clinical Simulation Laboratory prior to returning to clerkship rotations.

 - If students returning from a leave of absence during clinical rotations need to be refitted for their N-95 respirator, they will be responsible for associated mask-fitting charges assessed by the company contracted by LCOM for providing this service